aelve/harold/README.md

           # it's an optional field.
           complexity: O(n)

+          # Fixity (as it's written in source).
+This is optional too.
+          fixity: infix 4

           # Can be multiline.
 Also, try to break long lines.
           code: |
             elem x = any (== x)